On quasi-arithmeticity of hyperbolic gluings: Introduction

-In the terminology of geometric topology, this roughly means that we glue a finite volume hyperbolic orbifold $\OOO = \HH^n/\Gamma$ from two finite volume hyperbolic orbifolds $\OOO'_1$ and $\OOO'_2$ with common totally geodesic boundary which is fixed pointwise by the reflection $r \in \Gamma_1 \cap \Gamma_2$.
-Let us illustrate this construction in the setting of reflection orbifolds and hyperbolic Coxeter polyhedra.
+\begin{remark} In the terminology of geometric topology, the construction from Theorem \ref{th:general-GPS} means that we {\em glue} a finite-volume hyperbolic orbifold $M=\HH^n/\Gamma$ from two finite-volume hyperbolic orbifolds $M'_1$ and $M'_2$ (called {\em building blocks}) with a common finite-volume totally geodesic boundary $\partial M'_1 = \partial M_2'$, which is fixed pointwise by the reflection $r \in \Gamma_1 \cap \Gamma_2$.
+Here, each $M'_i$, $i=1,2$, is obtained from the orbifold $M_i = \HH^n/\Gamma_i$ by ``forgetting'' the fact that the totally geodesic finite-volume codimension-$1$ suborbifold $N = H/\Gamma_0$ is the singular locus of the reflection $r \in \Gamma_1 \cap \Gamma_2$.
+However, we will frequently conflate $M_i$ and $M_i'$ when speaking about building blocks.
+See Figure~\ref{fig:gluing-proof} for the visualization of $M$ and $M'_i$ in the setting of manifolds. \end{remark}

+The trace fields of gluings of arithmetic pieces were studied by Mila \cite{Mila-imrn}.
+It is also worth mentioning that Emery--Mila \cite{EM21} proved that such gluings are pseudo-arithmetic (this broader notion than that of quasi-arithmeticity is not in the scope of the present paper).

+It turns out that the nonarithmeticity assumption in Theorem~\ref{th:general-GPS}, part (3), is crucial, as there exist arithmetic lattices $\Gamma$ built out of incommensurable lattices $\Gamma_i$ even when the reflection along the gluing locus commensurates $\Gamma$ (i.e. when $r \in \Comm(\Gamma)$).